Syllabus: Physics: Introductory: Calculus-Based: PHYS 195 - Physics for Scientists and Engineers A; PHYS 196 - Physics for Scientists and Engineers B

 4. Learning requires multiple modes:

 1. Learning is by following the lecture in your mind and questioning/challenging it in your mind as much as you can.
-Asking questions too.
+Asking the instructor questions too.
 It's hard over 50 minutes, let alone 100 minutes.

 2. Learning is by understanding notes (your own or the instructor's), NOT just relying on the textbook (which is the opposite of compact: it's verbose).
 The instructor's notes are their personalized mnemonics.
-If you want to rely on them, you still make your own notes even if they are just written right on top of the instructor's notes.
+If you want to rely on them, you should still make your own notes even if they are just written right on top of the instructor's notes.

 3. Learning by thinking and talking a subject.
 There's really no other way.
 Our neural networks, NOT AI's, need the workout.